Dewb/CosmicPraise/README.md

   ...
 ```

-Assuming that effect definition is in `morphogen.py`, we could manipulate the sHorizon parameter by sending OSC messages of the form `/effect/morphogen-cortex/param/sHorizon 0.33`
+Assuming that effect definition is in `morphogen.py`, we could manipulate the `sHorizon` parameter by sending OSC messages of the form `/effect/morphogen-cortex/param/sHorizon 0.33`

-Running the Client Using Pypy and Python Virtual Environments
+Making it run faster: Pypy and Python Virtual Environments
 -----------------------------------------------

 Pypy is a new version of the Python language tools that is *substantially* faster that the default implementation.
 Virtual environments provide a nice method for keeping python projects and their dependencies locally managed and seperate from the system.
 Running pypy inside a virtual environment is the recommended method of running the Cosmic Praise python client.